DevNM21-zz/dockster/README.md

 # Dockster - GUI to manage docker conatiners

+Dockster is an electronjs application to maintain docker images, containers and networks.
+It's being built with performance and intuitive user interface as goals.

+Dockster is written in Typescript with React.

 ## Roadmap

  - [ ] A place to search for docker images